dkelly255/python-checkers/FEATURES-FICTCORP.md

 ![Financial Display](readme/images/fictcorp/financials.png)

 ### - Stakeholder Sentiment
 This section of the dashboard feature will display a snapshot of the sentiment of the company's key stakeholders - shareholders, employees and customers - with an emoji for each to give a visual representation of the stakeholder's satisfaction level.
-The impact of the user's decisions will cause changes in the stakeholder's sentiment levels, and the user will recieve points for positive changes and will lose points for negative changes
+The impact of the user's decisions will cause changes in the stakeholder's sentiment levels, and the user will receive points for positive changes and will lose points for negative changes

 ![Stakeholder display](readme/images/fictcorp/stakeholders.png)